Eawag-DataWareHouse/SDWH/Documentation/Installation.md

 sudo apt-get install git
 ```

-Clone (download) the files from GitHub:
+Clone (download) the files from GitHub (first move to the directory where SDWH will be imported):
 ```
 git clone https://github.com/Eawag-DataWareHouse/SDWH.git
 ```